 “Work hard, focus intently – but have FUN at all times!”

 It’s the motto I live and work by; and I’ll be encouraging others to seek out something similar at the SDI conference.
-What do you do to make work fun?
+What do you do for staff motivation and to make work fun?

 Adam is an Advisory Solutions Consultant at ServiceNow, where he works with customers and partners evangelizing how products, culture and customer service are at the forefront of organizational transformation.
 A particular passion is to help Identify/collaborate on business development opportunities for market differentiated offerings based on the latest technology platforms.